huijunchen9260/fm.awk/README.md

     - e.g., After selection, `:chmod +x` to give execution permission on selected entries.
 - `:cmd {} destination` to replace `{}` with each selected item and execute the whole command.
     - e.g., After selection, `:mv {} ~` will move selected item to `$HOME` directory.
+- `:cmd ><` and type tab will leads to Selection mode for directory.
+After choosing directory by choosing `./`, the `><` part in the command line will be replaced by the directory chosen.
 - `cmd` can be shell alias (`bash` and `zsh` confirmed. `fish` not sure).
 - tab completion on `:cd ` and search (`/`)
 - tab completion on command line mode based on command line history.